A ganglion cyst is a smooth, fluid-filled swelling that typically appears as a lump on your wrist.

 The main symptom of a ganglion cyst is a smooth lump that appears under your skin.
 Ganglion cysts are most often found on:

 The lump or swelling usually causes no trouble at all.
 However, you may have pain, tingling, numbness or stiffness in the nearby joint if the ganglion cyst is pressing on a nerve.

 It isn’t always clear why synovial fluid leaks out of your joint and forms a ganglion cyst.
 It is thought to occur when the tissue surrounding a joint or tendon bulges out of place.
-Ganglion cysts can occur for anyone at any age, but are more common:
+Ganglion cysts can occur for anyone at any age but are more common:

 A ganglion cyst often goes away on its own, although this can take time.
 If it doesn’t, treatments to ease ganglion pain and stiffness include: